PHPSocialNetwork/InsidionSwaggerBundle/README.md

 * Security settings
 * FOSRestBundle Versioning integration

 Have another suggestion?
-Send me an e-mail at mitchellherrijgers@gmail.com
+Open an issue or send a pull request

 ## More documentation

 I won't leave you in the dark to figure out how the bundle works.
-You can find documentation in the [Resources/doc](https://github.com/Morlack/InsidionSwaggerBundle/tree/master/src/Resources/doc) folder.
+You can find documentation in the [Resources/doc](https://github.com/PHPSocialNetwork/InsidionSwaggerBundle/tree/master/src/Resources/doc) folder.